Simbamon/AirFlow_Day0/README.md

 | `@yearly` | Run once a year at midnight of January 1 | `0 0 1 1 *` |

+## Database Connection
+You can add third-party databases (e.g. MS SQL Server, PostgreSQL, etc.) to the Airflow
+  1. Go to Admin -> Connection
+  2. Click the + Sign
+  3. Select the Connection Type (MS SQL Server or PostgreSQL)
+  4. Type Host, Schema, Login(Username), Password, and Port

 ## FIXES
 1. As of today(Feb 20, 2023), Airflow does not support Python 3.11
     Download the different python version and use that python to create virtual environment